-- As always, write all of your numbers down, even if you get the wrong answer you can be awarded marks for your method in working it out!
+- Write all of your numbers down, even if you get the wrong answer you can be awarded marks for your method in working it out!

 - Units!
 Units are another thing you will have to remember for the exam.
 They are often worth a mark, so they are easy ways to increase your score and push you into the next grade boundary!

-On long answer questions: There is also an element of extended writing which will contribute to your SPG grade.
+On long answer questions: There is also an element of extended writing that can include topics from electricity, which will contribute to your SPG grade.
 These longer answer questions are usually awarded 6 marks and are evaluated on a basis of three tiers of content.